gwathlobal/CotD/src/README.txt

 --------------------
 THE CELESTIAL COMMUNION

- - You start as an Chrome Angel who can easily dispatch lowly Imps.
+ - You can start as an Chrome Angel who can easily dispatch lowly Imps.
+ - Alternatively, you can start a group of Trinity mimics, each having distinct role and abilities.
  - Bless humans to gain power.
- - To win, kill all demons or ascend beyond the Chrome Angel.
+ - To win, kill all demons or ascend beyond the angel.
 Survival of mankind is not required.

 --------------------
 THE PANDEMONIUM HIERARCHY

  - You start as a puny Crimson or Shadow imp who is no match for a Chrome Angel.
  - Kill humans to gain power.
 Beware of blessed ones.
- - To win, kill all angels or ascend beyond Archdemon.
+ - To win, kill all angels or ascend beyond Archdemon or Shadow devil.
 Destruction of mankind is not enough.

 --------------------
 CITIZENS OF THE CITY